 Building a portfolio (SBW P.3)

 As I’m a copywriter, you’re probably assuming that I had loads of things to create a portfolio with.
-Unfortunately, I had nothing to put into my portfolio except my vegan-curious blog posts on can you do a phd in anything Lottie Loves Food.
+Unfortunately, I had nothing to put into my portfolio except my vegan-curious blog posts on Lottie Loves Food.
 Despite having specialised in social media copywriting for corporate giant Tesco over the past 3½ years, my role had slowly changed from being the writer of content to the editor.
 (It was an interesting development to see that as marketing budgets grow, so does the throwing of ridiculous amounts of money at agencies to do the work.)

-research paper on compressor Once I had a few examples to actually put into a portfolio, it was time to start seeking out my ideal clients and websites.
-A huge thrill was getting published on Huffington Post with my article apa format research paper example 2013 ‘Is food your new designer label?’, as I knew such a well-known website would impress future clients.
+Once I had a few examples to actually put into a portfolio, it was time to start seeking out my ideal clients and websites.
+A huge thrill was getting published on Huffington Post with my article ‘Is food your new designer label?’, as I knew such a well-known website would impress future clients.

 Once you start the ball rolling, you’ll never look back.
 You can hone and refine your portfolio to showcase your niche once you have plenty of options to choose from.
 Prospective clients and customers want to be sure that they’re investing in someone with great skills or products, so don’t miss out on the opportunity to shine amongst your competitors.

 If you’ve got any other top tips for building a portfolio, please share them in the comments below!

 Don’t forget, if you’re a healthy lifestyle brand that needs a copywriter to help you write wonderful words for your website, blog and articles like this, email me!